 The blogger gets more people to sign up for the Pinterest and Blogging courses so then they get to write a new income report with even more money which brings in more people and the cycle continues.

-100s or 1000s of people end up taking a course that doesn’t help them with their blog because their blog isn’t teaching people how to make money.
+100s or 1000s of people end up taking a course that doesn’t help them with their blog because their blog isn’t teaching people how to make a living blogging.

 The best way to make money with a blog is to pretend you make money with a blog and sell people on the idea that you can teach them how to make money blogging.

 But don’t do that.
 It’s not ethical and you’re better than that.